Patients Speak, AI Listens: LLM-based Analysis of Online Reviews Uncovers Key Drivers for Urgent Care Satisfaction: Data and Methods

-Compared to \textbf{Model 1}, the additional coefficients $\gamma_{k}$srepresent effects for socioeconomic factors.
+Compared to \textbf{Model 1}, the additional coefficients $\gamma_{k}$ represent effects for socioeconomic factors.
 Prior to inclusion in the regression models, all demographic and socioeconomic variables underwent z-score normalization to address scaling differences and enhance comparability.